steemit/devportal/_tutorials-ruby/submit_a_new_post.md

 ### Intro

 This example will broadcast a new post to the blockchain using the values provided.
+To create a post in `ruby`, we will use a `Radiator::Transaction` containing a `comment` operation, which is how all content is stored internally.

+A post is differentiated from a comment by whether or not a `parent_author` exists.
+When there is no `parent_author`, then it's a post, otherwise it's a comment.

 ### Script